 [REVERSE OF CERTIFICATE]

-The Certificate does not represent an obligation of, or an interest in, the Owner Trustee, , or any of their respective Affiliates or in the Class B Member Interest and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement or the other Related Documents.
+The Certificate does not represent an obligation of, or an interest in, the Owner Trustee, LFT II G-Future, or any of their respective Affiliates or in the Class B Member Interest and no recourse may be had against such parties or their assets, or such right, title and interest except as expressly set forth or contemplated herein or in the Trust Agreement or the other Related Documents.
 In addition, this Certificate is not guaranteed by any governmental agency or instrumentality and is limited in right of payment to certain collections and recoveries with respect to the G-Future Interest, in each case as more specifically set forth in the Trust Agreement.
 A copy of such agreement may be examined by the Certificate Holder upon written request during normal business hours at its Corporate Trust Office and at such other places, if any, designated by the Owner Trustee.

 The Trust Agreement permits, with certain exceptions therein provided, the amendment thereof and the modification of the rights and obligations of the parties thereto and the rights of the Certificate Holder under the Trust Agreement at any time with the consent of the Agent.